 Dr. Robichaux has been practicing dentistry in Slidell, LA since 1974.
 His passion is in learning and finding better ways to serve his patients.
 He has amassed over 4,000 hours of continuing dental education.
 His hobbies are golf, golf, and golf.

-Lisa has been a hygienist for Dr. Mike for almost 28 years.
+Lisa has been a hygienist for Dr. Mike since 1987.
 She says that she really doesn’t work for him.
 Her real “bosses” are her patients.
-She has been married to Bill for 32 years and has 3 children
+She has been married to Bill for 35 years and has 3 children

 Joani serves primarily as a lab assistant, keeping track of quality of everything that comes and goes to the lab.
+She has been employed by Dr. Mike since 1989.
 In addition to these duties, she also serves as a dental assistant.
-She has been married to Mike for 41 years and has one son and 2 granddaughters.
+She has been married to Mike for 44 years and has one son and 2 granddaughters.

 Dr. Wirth was my first real mentor, with our first encounter in my senior year in dental school.
 His message was that each person should be treated as an individual, and with respect and dignity.
 He taught us to get to know our patients and to find out what they were most concerned about and to help them get what they wanted.
 When we were granted permission to deliver their care, it was our moral and ethical duty to provide the best care we could at the time.